What is a Gemba Walk?

 Experimentation could also be about changing the focus of the walk.
 Think about the range of areas in your organisation.
-Could you look at
+You could look at:

 assessment of practices

-With an organisation earlier in its journey, people may not know what they should focus on.
-As a leader, you will want to know what it is your people are focusing on.
+With an organisation earlier in its journey, people may not know what to focus on.
+As a leader, you will want to know what your people focus on.
 And then, you will want to see what is happening in practice.
 And then match up what you see with what the team has said.
 And then try to nudge people forward.

 Leading the change

-As you build the workers' self-esteem and confidence, that doesn't mean they're going to get everything right.
-There's going to be mistakes along the way.
+As you build the workers' self-esteem and confidence, that doesn't mean they'll get everything right.
+There will be mistakes along the way.
 But what happens when those mistakes do take place?
-As you go to Gemba, what are you building into the accountabilities and process improvement?
+As you go to Gemba, what are you building into the team's accountabilities and process improvement?

-We think that going to Gemba is one of the best tools in the world for actively changing an organisation's culture.
+We believe that Going to Gemba is one of the best tools in the world for actively changing an organisation's culture.